 In 1816 two schoolrooms were built on the site of the car park in Gravel Walk, one for poor boys and one for poor girls.
-In 1872 a new school was built on the site of the Magistrate's Court at a cost of £2,315.
+In 1872 a new school was built on the site of the car park adjacent to The Hayridge Centre at a cost of £2,315.
 It was later modernised and used as a Secondary Modern School until 1964 when it was knocked down.
 The new Secondary Modern School was opened in September 1964.

 Cullompton also had a large number of charities applicable to many and varied purposes dating back to 1624.In 1921 the Cullompton United Charities was set up and the funds of the charities pooled.

 There have been a number of fires in the town over the years.
 In 1725 there was a fire in the belfry in the church.
 In 1839 a fire at the 'Boot Inn' opposite the end of New Street caused some 260 cottages in New Street, Crow Green and the Lower Bull Ring to be burnt.
 In the 18th century the parish possessed two fire engines, both kept in the south porch in the church.